matancohen/GettingAndCleaningData/README.md

 Simply execute "run_analysis.R".
 Note: relative path compared to "run_analysis.R" of the "activity_labels.txt" file should be "UCI HAR Dataset/activity_labels.txt".

-The scripts have been tested on windows 7.
+The script have been tested on windows 7.

 ## The exercise's description